mhewedy/go-redisq/README.md

  	    // ..... process myDTO

  	    // Note: the returned error will not be handled and will only be logged.
+        //
-        // If you wish to implement special handling (log to db or so), then
+        // If you wish to implement special handling
+        // (e.g. log to db or republish to the same queue or to a dl_queue),
-        // you need to implement the logic yourself. return nil
+        // then you need to implement the logic yourself. return nil
     }
     ```